 Check out all of our amazing dabbing products here.

 In 2012 the popularity of the concentrates skyrocketed and users of medical marijuana really started seeing shatters, budders, waxes, and oils appear on dispensary menus.
 Some say this is a quantum leap forward in stoner evolution or a miracle medicine and claim that dabbing is a healthier alternative to smoking a bowl or blunt because you don't inhale the butane from the lighter or smoke from the leafy material and likely enclosed tobacco, just the vapor of the concentrate.

-But, with each passing month, the controversy about dabbing grows alike.
+But, with each passing month, the controversy about dabbing grows alike (more about the Dabbing Debate).
 Some admonishers point out the potential dangers of the new concentrates and mention the hazards involved in both making (some methods of making concentrates involve highly flammable chemical solvents such as butane) and ingesting it, as well as possible negative effects on the publics' (currently) increasingly favorable attitude toward marijuana which could change to a more negative attitude due to dabbing (the use of concentrates in combination with a torch makes some people think it is similar to crack).
-Others warn about the oxides of the metal nails or skillets, but those are usually made of titanium, which can be found in many food and cosmetic products and although it does oxidize, it is no real hazard because the water in the rig filters almost 100% of it.
+Others warn about the oxides of the metal nails or skillets, but those are usually made of titanium, which can be found in many food and cosmetic products and although it does oxidize, it is no real hazard because the water in the rig filters almost 100% of it (study: dabbing is safe).